House of Vijaya

 The House of Vijaya (also known as the Vijayan dynasty and sometimes referred to as the "Great Dynasty") was the first recorded Sinhalese royal dynasty that ruled over the island, Sri Lanka.
-According to Sri Lankan historical literature Prince Vijaya is the traditional first king of Sri Lanka, founding the Kingdom of Tambapanni and the dynasty subsequently founding the Kingdom of Upatissa Nuwara and finally the Anuradhapura Kingdom.
+According to Sri Lankan folklore, Prince Vijaya is the traditional first king of Sri Lanka, founding the Kingdom of Tambapanni and the dynasty subsequently founding the Kingdom of Upatissa Nuwara and finally the Anuradhapura Kingdom.

 There were 37 Vijayan monarchs who reigned during a span of 609 years and ruled all but 80 of them.
 The dynasty ended when Vasabha of the House of Lambakanna I seized power in 66 AD.

 Origins

-In 543 BC, prince Vijaya (543–505 BC) arrived in Sri Lanka, having been banished from his homeland in India.
+In 543 BC, prince Vijaya (543–505 BC) arrived in Sri Lanka, having been banished from his homeland in Singur, India.
 He eventually brought the island under his control and established himself as king.
 After this, his retinue established villages and colonies throughout the country.
 One of these was established by Anuradha, a minister of King Vijaya, on the banks of a stream called Kolon and was named Anuradhagama.